-Every year, National Wildlife Week in the middle of March brings events to young conservationists as part of the longest-running program of the National Wildlife Federation.
-The broad range of educational activities increase awareness and promote conservation of some of North America’s most at-risk wildlife and habitats.
+Every year, National Wildlife Week brings events to young conservationists as part of the longest-running program of the National Wildlife Federation.
+The broad range of educational activities increases awareness and promotes the conservation of North America’s most at-risk wildlife and habitats.

-The week is a chance to learn more about the animals native to North America, their habitats, and how to help them thrive.
+The week offers the chance to learn more about the animals native to North America, their habitats, and how to help them thrive.
 There are numerous ways to participate.
-Whether it’s through your school or our national parks system, no matter your interests, this is the week to get involved!
-From conservation to endangered species, there’s a topic to explore.
-Discover species native to your state or investigate disappearing habitats.
+Whether through your school or our national parks system, get involved no matter your interests!
+The week also promotes conservation, preservation, awareness of endangered species, species native to your state, and investigating disappearing habitats.

-Volunteer to remove invasive species from local parks.
-Invasive species can decimate wildlife habitat.
+- Volunteer to remove invasive species from local parks.
+Invasive species can decimate wildlife habitats.

-The National Wildlife Federation has sponsored National Wildlife Week since 1938.
-It’s their longest running program.
+Since 1938, the National Wildlife Federation has been sponsoring National Wildlife Week, their longest-running program.
 Take a look at the inspiration and history behind the program:

-- 1934 – Cartoonist Ding Darling appointed to head of the U.S. Biological Survey (predecessor of the U.S Fish & Wildlife Service) and began the Duck Stamp program using art to promote conservation.
+- 1934 – The U.S. Biological Survey (predecessor of the U.S Fish & Wildlife Service) appointed cartoonist Ding Darling as its head and began the Duck Stamp program using art to promote conservation.

 - 1938 – National Wildlife Week begins.

-- 1963 – the Conservation Hall of Fame was started with Theodore Roosevelt the first inductee
+- 1963 – The Conservation Hall of Fame inducted Theodore Roosevelt as its first honoree.